hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 ## Thumbprints of Keys Not in COSE Key Format

 Keys that are in other formats can be represented as COSE Keys.
-Any party in possession of COSE Keys can use the COSE Key Thumbprint.
+Any party in possession of a key that is represented as a COSE Key can use the COSE Key Thumbprint.

 ## Relationship to Digests of X.509 Values